vedanthv/ml-pipeline-config/README.md

 * MLFlow Tracking: Record and query experiments: code, data, config, and results
 * MLFlow Projects: Package data science code in a format to reproduce runs on any platform
 * MLFlow Models: Deploy machine learning models in diverse serving environments
-* Model Registry: Store, annotate, discover, and manage models in a central repository
+* Model Registry: Store, annotate, discover, and manage models in a central repository.

+3. PyCaret

+PyCaret is an open-source, low-code automated machine learning (AutoML) library in python.
+PyCaret helps to simplify the model training process by automating steps such as data pre-processing, hyperparameter optimization, stacking, blending and model evaluation.
+PyCaret is integrated with MLFlow and automatically log the run’s parameters, metrics and artifact onto MLFlow server.